 Apply to McAfee

-Applicants for admission to the McAfee School of Theology are required to have a regionally accredited bachelor's degree with a liberal arts core or proof of an equivalent degree from a foreign university.
+Applicants for admission to the McAfee School of Theology at Mercer University are required to have a regionally accredited bachelor's degree with a liberal arts core or proof of an equivalent degree from a foreign university.
 Admission will be based on your total profile (undergraduate GPA, personal information you supply, letters of recommendation, and/or interviews).
 A minimum grade point average of 2.75 overall and 3.0 in your major is normally required.
 Ultimate approval of admission to the M.Div. or M.A.C.M. program is given by the Dean.
 The application deadline for Fall is July 1 and Spring is November 15.

 MDiv/MACM Application Process

 We are glad you are interested in applying to McAfee.
 Below are the requirements for applying.
 If you have any questions, please do not hesitate to ask.

 - Four Typed Essays - (Questions are in the application)